szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 }
 ```

 To create a function, you must first define the function name.
 Naming conventions for functions are [lower CamelCase](https://wiki.c2.com/?LowerCamelCase), in which the first word is lowercase and the following words begin with a capital letter.
-Next you define the function's __parameters__ or __arguments__ within closed parentheses `()`.
+Next, you define the function's __parameters__ or __arguments__ within closed parentheses `()`.
 The parameters are the values that will be __passed__ into the function when it is called.
 Passing in parameters allows us to reuse the same function for different tasks, because we can pass in different values to the function each time we want to reuse it.
 The parameters are separated by commas.
 You can define as many parameters as you want.

 Like loops, you can see that functions use curly braces to define their contents.
 The contents of the function are the code that will be executed whenever the function is called.